 Step 2 - Cut 2 Squares

 Cut two 18″ squares from your fat quarter.
-To make it quicker, I just place the fat quartes with right sides together and cut once through both layers.
+To make it quicker, I just place the fat quarters with the right sides together and cut once through both layers.
 Easy peasy!

 STEP 3 – SEWING STEP